 - so much more!!!

 Students learn basic food safety and techniques they can use at home in addition to scientific principles through making their own food right in the workshop!
+My students tell me that they continue to make their own foods at home based on what they learned in previous classes. <3 Nutritional information can also be incorporated.

 A little Sampling of our foods made with science!